 Hey guys!!
 I am writing to you from beautiful Iceland this time around.
 This country is absolutely breathtaking and the people are so friendly.
 Everyone I have met so far has always had a smile while genuinely wanting to help me or know about what I have planned while here.

-My travel day getting here wasn’t bad, it only took a total of 15 hours, but I wasn’t able to sleep, so I came in exhausted.
+My travel day getting here wasn’t bad.
+It only took a total of 15 hours, but I wasn’t able to sleep, so I came in exhausted.
 Luckily I had done my research beforehand on how to get to my hostel, and used FlyBus!
 It was the best thing to do, and if you are ever in Iceland without renting a car, use them.
-They always have a bus available after every flight and will either take you directly to your hotel/hostel or to the bus station.
+They always have a bus available after every flight.
+It will either take you directly to your hotel/hostel or to the bus station.
 I had no idea, but today was Gay Pride in Reykjavik, so a lot of the streets were closed for the parade which made it even better that I was with FlyBus.

-I walked around the town a little more, but headed to my hostel early so I could blog and get my plans ready for tomorrow!
+After walking around the town a little more, I headed to my hostel early so I could blog and get my plans ready for tomorrow!
 I think I may go out to an island nearby to see The Peace Tower, but we will see what happens.
 Overall, my first impression of Iceland is a truly great one.
 Both the people and the country are beautiful and inviting, which is all you can hope for when visiting a new place.